VKCOM/vk-php-sdk/README.md

 ### 6.2.
 Callback API

 CallbackApi handler will wait for event notifications form VK.
-Once an event has occurred, you will be able to handle it.
+Once an event has occurred, you will be notified of it and will be able to handle it.
 More information [here](https://vk.com/dev/callback_api).

 To start using Callback API you need to configure it under the "Manage community" tab on your community page.